-It is planned that each class will present three assemblies over the year, to which parents and friends are invited.
-These assemblies take place on a Friday morning at 09:00, and usually alternate between Key Stage 1 and Key Stage 2 assemblies, although this year our Key Stage 2 class number is almost twice that of Key Stage 1.
+It is planned that each class will present the assembly during the year, to which parents and friends are invited.
+These assemblies take place on a Friday morning at 09:00, and usually alternate between Key Stage 1 and Key Stage 2 assemblies.

 The assemblies are an opportunity for each class to share its work and celebrate achievements, and these assemblies have been designed to help develop the important skills for children of speaking and listening, as well as their ability to present to a larger group of their peers.

 Please note that, at this stage, this schedule is provisional.